 Review with Coaches:

-- Our primary review of the data will be to determine if you are Building, Holding or Declining.
+- Our primary review of the data will be to determine if you are ramping up, holding steady, or deconditioning.
 Those are the three phases of a training cycle and with good data we can ensure that you’re on the correct side of the peak for your upcoming racing and training goals.

 - If you have specific questions about the workouts please email your coach or find a time before or after practice to review the data together.